 The decisions should have any identifying details removed as necessary, for example, exceptionally, the address of the placement.

-A designated senior member of staff, normally the Social Worker's Team Manager should consider the decisions made at each Looked After Review within five working days of receiving them and to advise the IRO and all those who attended the review if they are unable to agree them.
+A designated senior member of staff, normally the Social Worker's Team Manager should consider the decisions made at each Our Children's Review Meeting within 5 working days of receiving them and to advise the IRO and all those who attended the review if they are unable to agree them.

 If no response is received the decisions should be considered agreed by the Local Authority and should be implemented within the timescales set out in them.